hy172574895/EasyCompleteYou/ReadMe.md

 And every completion that ECY do will send data of current buffer to Server, on the same time, ECY can return diagnosis; that will be send only once.
 Using Ale will do it twice, sending to linter and ECY's Server.

+### Q: Why there are no Signature-help?
+A: A Signature-help is to show tips about what user using such as prototype of a function.
+I think using snippets-expanding is good enough to show prototype.

 # Debug & Contribution
 ## How to debug?